Eagle API Documentation

 contactIdIDYesContact this check belongs to.
 Must exist in the account.

 statusStringNoInitial status.
-Defaults to Pending.
+Defaults to In Progress if omitted.

 officeIdIDNoOffice to associate with this check.